 Hi Jolly Monument and Memorial

-In the small humble cemetery, there’s a small information kiosk that tells the short of who this Hi Jolly is and why he’s hailed famous in Quartzsite.
+In the small humble cemetery, there’s a small information kiosk about Hi Jolly and why he’s hailed famous in Quartzsite.

-Brought over from Syria, his job was to see if camels were better suited to carry cargo through the hot southwest desert than mules and horses in The Great Camel Experiment.
+Brought over from Syria with his herd of camels, his job was to see if camels were better suited to carry cargo through the hot southwest desert than mules and horses in the Great Camel Experiment.